Dipartimento

 clarity.
 We compare our results with available measurements.

-The first world atlas of the artificial night sky brightnessdownload PDF (650Kb)
+first world atlas of the artificial night sky brightness

 We present the first World Atlas of the zenith artificial night sky brightness